 Jase: Where does he come up with stuff?

-Facepalm: The long-suffering Willie does this quite a lot.
+Facepalm: The long-suffering Willie does this quite a lot, usually in relation to Si's latest crazy antics.

 Family Business: Duck Commander.
 Founded by Phil Robertson; his son Willie is now CEO, and most of the employees are Robertson family members.
 This is lampshaded many times, usually in the context of why Willie can't fire them.